 - Marksheets should clearly list the course name.
-If all that is shown is Paper I, II, and III or Exams I, II, III for a certain subject, the Office of Admissions and Records will ask for a syllabus or course descriptions.
+If all that is shown is Paper I, II, and III or Exams I, II, III for a certain subject, the Office of Admissions will ask for a syllabus or course descriptions.

 - Always provide the back of the marksheets if any information regarding courses or grading policies is listed on it.